Basingstoke: Road

-The South West Main Line runs east and west through the centre of the town and Basingstoke railway station, linking Basingstoke to London Waterloo, Winchester, Southampton, Bournemouth and Weymouth.
-The West of England line links Basingstoke to Salisbury and to Exeter.
-The Reading–Basingstoke line runs north-east to Reading and is part of an important through route for longer distance services to Birmingham and the North.

-The town was the terminus of the defunct Basingstoke and Alton Light Railway.

-Current rail services from Basingstoke are operated by South Western Railway, CrossCountry and Great Western Railway.
-The Reading-Basingstoke Line runs parallel to Chineham Business Park, Vyne Park, the suburb of Chineham and Taylors Farm.

-Bus
+Buses

-Most bus services in the town operate from Basingstoke bus station.
-Bus 3 and 8 no longer serve the bus station.
-The majority are provided by the Stagecoach Group through their Stagecoach in Hampshire sub-division.
+Most services in the town operate from Basingstoke bus station.
+The Stagecoach Group, through their Stagecoach in Hampshire sub-division, is the largest operator.
 Basingstoke Community Transport and Communities First Wessex run some smaller routes.

 A peak-time service is provided by Thames Valley Buses between Chineham Business Park and the railway station.
-National Express offers direct coach services to London and Southampton from the bus station.
+National Express offers direct coach services to London and Southampton.

 Cycling

 Separating cyclists from other road traffic was not part of the remit of the 1960s town redevelopment and, in 1996, the perception of provision for cyclists was very poor.
 Following the Basingstoke Area Cycling Strategy in 1999 an extensive cycle network was developed, mainly utilising on-road routes or off-road routes that run parallel with and directly alongside roads.
 Basingstoke was linked to Reading on the National Cycle Network route 23 in May 2003; the route was extended south to Alton and Alresford in April 2006.